Dumbbell Lying Rear Delt Row

 Dumbbell Lying Rear Delt Row Instructions

-- Start by lying face down on a flat bench with a dumbbell in each hand.
+- Lie face down on the floor with a light dumbbell in each hand, arms extended below your shoulders.

 Dumbbell Lying Rear Delt Row Form & Visual